Revised October 20, 2018; September 18, 2019; April 24, 2020; re-written April 3, 2021

 4. Before we discuss rūpakkhandha, it also helps to understand what is meant by a “khandha.”
 In Pāli (and Sinhala), it means a “heap” or a “pile.”
 In Sinhala, a hill or a “pile of things” is called a “kanda” (කන්ද).
 So, aggregate is not a bad translation for khandha (ඛන්ධ in Sinhala for the Pāli word).

-- A heap or an aggregate of rūpa is a rūpa khandha.
+- We see an object in a series of very fast “seeing events.”
+Those individual “snapshots” don’t register in our minds.
+Only the overall effect of a large number of snapshots is registered and added to rūpa khandha.
 It rhymes as “rūpakkhandha.”
-We have seen this in kind of combination of words (sandhi) in Pāli terms like Dhammacakkappavattana Sutta, which is Dhamma Cakka Pavattana Sutta.
+We have seen this kind of combination of words (sandhi) in Pāli terms like Dhammacakkappavattana Sutta, which is Dhamma Cakka Pavattana Sutta.

 - Another example is dhammassavana.
 “Dhamma savana” rhymes as dhammassavana.
 “Dhamma savana” is listening to dhamma (discourse).”